 Almost every website has a contact page so that the users can connect with the ones handling the website.
 Some sites use contact forms and others list their emails for the same purpose.
 Those emails listed on the website are an invitation to a lot of spam messages for your inbox.
 On the other hand, the contact form lets you collect the information from the users who want to get in touch with you.
 You can contact them personally and minimize the chances of irrelevant emails.

 There are some things that come as default with a WordPress website or account and you need to change them.
 New WP users often forget to amend these changes which make the website look inauthentic.

 - Favicons are the small icons next to the page title in the browser.
 Generally, favicons are provided by web hosting services and are required to be changed.
 They are as important as the website’s logo.

 - Every blog on WordPress comes with a tagline – “Just Another Blog”.
 This needs to be changed as it affects the indexing of your website on Google.
 You can change the tagline by visiting – Settings → General.
 Remember, your tagline must be unique, impressive, and SEO friendly.

 If you are new to WordPress Blogging, you will definitely face the problems mentioned above and you are quite likely to make these mistakes.
-You have to either keep a regular check on all these issues or you can hire a expert WordPress developer who will make your task easier and provide you with the best features for your website based on your requirements.
+You have to either keep a regular check on all these issues or you take assistance of a professional WordPress programmer who will make your task easier and provide you with the best features for your website based on your requirements.
 We hope this article was useful for you, keep following us for more such articles.